Your Cart is empty

 To test the colour, separate out one strip of hair (making sure it’s soaking wet) and then soak it in the toner water.
 We soaked ours for 4 to 5 seconds, but you can adjust the time for your desired tone.
 If you’re happy with the way it looks, repeat for the rest of the hair.
 If the colour’s too strong, or not strong enough, adjust the strength of the toner water or experiment with a different length of soaking time.

 Those clip in hair extensions of yours need a lot of love now, so it’s important to use a really nourishing conditioner or hair mask.
 Apply it to your extensions and leave it for 5 to 7 minutes.
 This step will make a huge difference to the silkiness and shine of your extensions.
-If you want a really nourishing treat, then you could cover your clip in extensions with a plastic shower cap or bag to concentrate the conditioner.
+If you want a really nourishing treat, then you could cover your Clip hair Extensions with a plastic shower cap or bag to concentrate the conditioner.

 Now it’s time to style your extensions and get ready to flaunt gorgeous, newly toned locks.